 Myeloma is more common in men than women.

 It is more common in older people.
-In the UK, on average each year more than 40 out of 100 (more than 40%) of new cases are in people aged 75 and over.
+In the UK, on average each year around 45 out of 100 (around 45%) of new cases are in people aged 75 and over.
 It is very rare in people younger than 40.